 AGLC uses simple and direct language wherever possible while keeping the tone conversational and engaging.
 AGLC wants to educate retailers without sounding like a scientific journal, using language everyone can understand for inexperienced and seasoned consumers.
+Descriptions can be a maximum length of 1,000 characters including spaces and must not contain any special characters.

-A few examples are shown here; for more detail, refer to the Ecommerce Manual, available by contacting CannabisCreative@aglc.ca or your category manager.
-AGLC reviews all product descriptions and reserves the right to make edits before appearing online.
+A few examples are shown here; for more details, refer to the Ecommerce Manual, available by contacting CannabisCreative@aglc.ca or your Category Management Specialist.
+AGLC reserves the right to edit any information before it is published online.